How to Unlock Creativity

 Convergent Thinking:

-This is the logical process of finding a single, correct solution to a specific problem.
-It relies on accuracy and efficiency, with a clearly defined goal.
+This is the logical process of finding the single, best solution to a specific problem.
+It relies on accuracy and efficiency.

 The Neurobiological Foundations of Creativity